The Syrian President has sacked Qadri Jamil, the deputy prime minister in charge of economic affairs.

 The Syrian government has doubled its estimate of the damages suffered by Syria’s public sector and infrastructure as a result of the war, from only a few months ago.

 Syria’s official inflation rate continued to increase last May, according to official data.

-The Syrian President has appointed a new governor for the province of Lattakia.
+The Syrian President appointed on September 2 a new governor for the province of Hama.